 We’ve even added in some clouds by using honey goat cheese.

-Before you grab the recipe meet our pal Slice™!
-He’s part of the Better Bites Gang who has teamed up with Recipe Girl to bring you Better Bites that include navel oranges.
+Before you grab the recipe meet one of my characters; Slice™!
+He’s part of my Better Bites Gang who has teamed up with Recipe Girl to bring you Better Bites that include navel oranges.

 - Green = Spring Salad Mix